bitboxer/bitboxer.de/_posts/2012-09-01-in-wich-i-rant-about-developing-on-android.markdown

 the Android world I am living in a pretty nice place ;) .

 In the end I managed to create an app that was decent enough to show it on the IFA.
-Go see it on the Samsung booth :) .
+Go see it on the Samsung booth :smile: .
 Basically it is an remote for your putpat.tv app on the Samsung TV.
 Developing the communication between the tv and the android app was really easy and I hope we will transform that into a full app in the near future.